prisma/prisma1/docs/1.4/01-Quickstart/01-Backend/01-TypeScript/01-TypeScript.md

 # TypeScript Prisma Quickstart

 In this quickstart tutorial, you'll learn how to build a GraphQL server with TypeScript.
-You will use  [`graphql-yoga`](https://github.com/graphcool/graphql-yoga/) as your web server which is connected to a "GraphQL database" using [`prisma-binding`](https://github.com/graphcool/prisma-binding).
+You will use [`graphql-yoga`](https://github.com/graphcool/graphql-yoga/) as your web server.
+The server is connected to a Prisma database service using [`prisma-binding`](https://github.com/graphcool/prisma-binding).
+To learn more about GraphQL server development and the required architecture, read the corresponding [Introduction](!alias-quohj3yahv) chapters.

 > The code for this project can be found as a _GraphQL boilerplate_ project on [GitHub](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic).